-NRCS is compliant with the Payment Integrity Information Act (PIIA) of 2019.
-However, NRCS continues to report noncompliance with the Digital Accountability and Transparency Act (DATA) of 2014.
+For fiscal year 2022, NRCS continues to report noncompliance with the Single Audit Act and the Digital Accountability and Transparency Act (DATA) of 2014.

-NRCS remains committed to operating its programs and operations in an effective and efficient manner and its financial management systems in compliance with Federal requirements.
+NRCS remains committed to operating its programs and operations in an effective and efficient manner and its financial management systems in compliance with Federal requirements, and therefore is executing plans to improve deficient internal controls and areas of noncompliance.